Clean-label products have been “on trend” for the last decade. In other words, they’re here to stay.

-- Is whey protein an all-natural product?
+- Is whey protein a natural product?

 - How is whey protein concentrate made?

 - What is whey protein’s impact on nutritional labels?

 - How can food manufacturers leverage the benefits of whey protein?

 How can whey protein be used in formulations?

 Functional whey proteins naturally can improve flavor, texture and nutrition in soups and sauces.
 Some forms can even increase yield in meat products and enhance texture and umami flavors without being labeled as a binder or filler.